peppecappella/Customer-Churn-Prediction-from-Retail-Order-Data/README.md

 # Dataset description

-The initial dataset used in this project comprises a CSV file with 1,039,865 records, each record in the dataset represents an individual transaction.
+The initial dataset utilized in this project consists of a CSV file containing 1,039,865 records, where each record represents a single transaction, collectively covering a full year of sales.
 Due to its size, the dataset is not included directly in this repository.
 However, a general description of the dataset is provided below to offer insights into the data structure and content.

 - order_id: Uniquely identifies the transaction; all products purchased or refunded in the same transaction share this ID.
 - customer_id: Identifies the customer, acting as a foreign key in the dataset.